Whether you’re a blogger or a small business owner, you may wonder what the best Pinterest descriptions look like.

 Being yourself will help you to build a stronger relationship with your target audience and ultimately encourage them to check out more of your content.

-Avoid words “click here” or “buy now”
+7. Avoid the words “click here” or “buy now”

 People don’t like to feel that they’re being sold unless they’re choosing to make a purchase.
 Most people scrolling through Pinterest are looking for inspiration, and don’t want to be bombarded with sales messages.
 For that reason, it’s best to avoid terms like “click here” and “buy now”, which are about as salesy as it gets – even if your end goal is to increase your blog traffic.